Wilshire 5000 Index

 While we are largely past the worst of the COVID-19 pandemic, supply chain disruptions and inflationary pressures continue.
 These factors, along with rising interest rates and an elevated level of geopolitical uncertainty, have blunted domestic stock valuations in recent months.

 Despite these headwinds, domestic stocks have been quite prosperous over the long term.
-According to data compiled by Wilshire Associates, over the last ten years, the annualized return of the FT Wilshire 5000 has been 14.43%.
+According to data compiled by Wilshire Associates, the annualized return of the FT Wilshire 5000 has been 14.43% over the last 10 years.

 High returns like this can make international investment seem unnecessary.
 Nevertheless, a mix of investments across all geographic areas is important, regardless of the near-term performance of any specific markets.